MarcoTz/Recipes/Recipes/MushroomRisotto.md

 * 2 Tbsp italian herbs
 * 1 tsp salt or to taste
 * 1 Tbsp pepper or to taste
-* 1 lTbsp olive oil for frying
+* 1 Tbsp olive oil for frying

 ## Steps